rbarros/checker.js/README.md

 ## Release History

+* **v1.1.2** - 2013-10-24
+   - Fix bug blocker submit form by click a anchor.
+   - Fix bug when changing style error in the field.

 * **v1.1.1** - 2013-10-23
-   - Fix bug return instance
+   - Fix bug return instance.

 * **v1.1.0** - 2013-10-8
    - Added option to return an instance of the checker, allowing to use the functions.
    - Fix bug in replace.

 * **v1.0.0** - 2013-10-7
-   - Updated to v0.10.20 node correcting problems using uglify (parse.js:53)
+   - Updated to v0.10.20 node correcting problems using uglify (parse.js:53).
-   - Initial release
+   - Initial release.

 ## License
 > Copyright (c) 2013 Ramon Barros